-IFRS 9 is currently expected to be effective with effect from the financial year commencing 1 April 2018, although the effective date for adoption may change as a result of an on-going consultation process.
-The Company does not expect that the adoption of IFRS 9 will lead to any material measurement changes as compared with the policies currently adopted by the Company.
-However, it is expected that IFRS 9 will require additional and different disclosures to those currently provided.
+IFRS 9 became effective with effect from the financial year commencing 1 April 2018.
+The Company adoption of IFRS 9 has not lead to any material measurement changes as compared with the policies previously adopted by the Company.
+Further details are provided in Note 18.